nilsdacke/knowledge_net/docs/source/tutorial_2.rst

 .. code-block:: bash

-   $ python http_server_rag.py babbage "Charles Babbage" db/babbage examples/meta/victorian_science_sources.json 8001
+   $ python http_server_rag.py babbage "Charles Babbage" db/babbage examples/meta/victorian_science_sources.json 8001&

 Our Charles Babbage knowledge base is now served over HTTP!
 How do we talk to it?
 Run this:

 .. code-block:: bash

-   $
+   $ streamlit run streamlit_ui.py -- babbage http://localhost:8001

 A chat page should appear in your browser.
 We can now have a conversation about Babbage's life and work.
 Try for example, "Tell me about the analytical engine."